heyu3761/edurelation/Readme.txt

-Readme

-Here we provide 10\% of the data from the constructed datasets for review.
+自述文件

 There are three datasets: EDS, ESM and EPM.
 These datasets are collected from education field.
 Each dataset contains concept.txt and pair.xlsx.
-In pair.xlsx, each line represents a concept pair composed of concept A and conceptB.
-Concept A is prerequisite concept and concept B is post-requisite concept.
+In pair.xlsx, each line represents a concept pair composed of concept A and concept B. Concept A is prerequisite concept and concept B is post-requisite concept.